27-MAY-2025 - THE PURPOSE OF FAILURE

-Our bible verse for today’s devotional is: Matthew 5:14 (NIV)
+Our bible verse and quote for today’s devotional are: Romans 8:28 (NIV)

 Here are a few reflective questions: